 And don’t forget to drink lot’s of gloggi to keep yourself warm in the polar winter.

-Lapland In Winter
+Finland In The Winter

-We still haven’t gotten over all the incredibly unique things that we did in Lapland.
+We still haven’t gotten over all the incredibly unique things that we did in Finland and Lapland.
 When we tell our friends and family that we jumped into a frozen sea, a frozen lake, saw the Northern Lights three nights in a row, or stayed on a farm with 140 huskies, they can’t believe us.
 But it’s true.
-All these activities were a once-in-a-lifetime opportunities.
+All these activities were once-in-a-lifetime opportunities.

 If you found this post helpful, remember to share it.